LeetLLM

 Fine-tuning data must teach supported answers

 Good formatting can't rescue bad supervision.
-If a training row claims that damaged electronics have a 30-day return window when the policy says 48 hours with photos, SFT reinforces an unsupported answer.
+If a training row claims that stale keys can wait 30 days when the policy says 14 days with a rotation ticket, SFT reinforces an unsupported answer.

-Your first data design decision is not "How many rows can I generate?"
-It is "What behavior is each accepted row allowed to teach?"
+Your first data design decision isn't "How many rows can I generate?"
+It's "What behavior is each accepted row allowed to teach?"

 Data sourceUseful forRisk to test before training

-Reviewed support examplesPolicy-critical responses and refusal behaviorSparse coverage of unusual tickets
+Reviewed policy examplesPolicy-critical responses and refusal behaviorSparse coverage of unusual tickets

 Synthetic variations from approved seedsParaphrases, edge cases, tone variationUnsupported policy claims or near-duplicates

-Multi-turn transcriptsFollow-ups such as "Where do I upload photos?"Old context, personal data, or unhelpful agent habits
+Multi-turn transcriptsFollow-ups such as "Which rotation ticket should I use?"Old context, personal data, or unhelpful agent habits

 The next lab treats each assistant answer as a candidate SFT row.
 A row is accepted only if it contains required policy facts and omits a known unsupported claim.